Loubrains/FuzzyMatcher/README.md

 # To do
 ### UI:
-- all boxes go to bottom of window
+- All display boxes should go to the bottom of the window.
-- widen boxes
+- Widen display boxes.
-- set column sizes
+- Set column sizes to minimum required to display results.
-- align tops and bottoms of displays
+- Align tops and bottoms of display boxes.
-- sort category results display by count and then alphabetically
+- Sort category results display first by count and second alphabetically.

 ### Functionality:
-- redisplay category results upon category updates (consider single vs multi)
+- Redisplay category results upon category updates (only relevant in single categorization mode).
-- Recategorize results
+- Ability to recategorize results.
-- save current state (json?)
+- Save current state (json?)
-- load previously saved state
+- Load previously saved state.
-- pass in a list of categoires
+- Pass in a list of categories.

 ### Comments and documentation

 ### Future:
-- more modularization
+- More modularization.
-- unit tests
+- Unit testst.
-- maybe auto mode? (i.e. take a list of categories, auto-match and categorize for each category in the list, for a pre-defined threshold).
+- Maybe an auto mode? i.e. take a list of categories, auto-match and categorize for each category in the list, for a pre-defined threshold.